JustWhit3/osmanip/doc/Download and install.md

 From release [2.1.0](https://github.com/JustWhit3/osmanip/releases/tag/v2.1.0) an installer script, called [install.sh](https://github.com/JustWhit3/osmanip/blob/main/install.sh), has been introduced.
 This script can be used to properly install the library into your computer, in order to easily use it in your programs.

 Installation prerequisites: g++ compiler (g++ 9.3.0 has been tested so far).

 Operating systems compatibility: Ubuntu and WSL.

-Once the source code has been downloaded you can simply run this script opening a new shell and entering:
+Once the source code has been downloaded you can simply run this script.
+Enter the osmanip folder and type this command on the shell:
 ```shell
 ./install.sh
 ```
-A new library *libosmanip* will be created into the `/usr/local/lib` folder of your computer and the [*osmanip.h*](https://github.com/JustWhit3/osmanip/blob/main/include/osmanip.h) will be installed into `/usr/local/include`.
+A new library *libosmanip* will be created into the `/usr/local/lib` folder of your computer and the [*osmanip.h*](https://github.com/JustWhit3/osmanip/blob/main/include/osmanip.h) header will be installed into `/usr/local/include`.

 ## Compile and run

-Once you have installed the library you can freely use it in one of your C++ projects by adding this line of code at the beginning of the code:
+Once you have installed the library you can freely use it in one of your C++ projects by adding this line of code at the beginning of a program:
 ```c++
 #include <osmanip.h>
 ```